Find us on »

 A delightful heroine, a Regency setting, and the intriguing elements of a country-house mystery makes A Moment of Silence a treat of a crime novel.
 It\'s 1805 and Catherine, a young fiancé is enjoying her engagement ball.
 But she is left more ...

-November Summer House, The - by Mary Nichols
+November The Summer House - by Mary Nichols

 A heartwrenching story of love and loss - and three women whose lives are entwined by tragedy.
 Spanning both World Wars, the spectrum of city and village life, the rich and poor, the story unfolds during a time of huge change.
 Lady Helen follows co...